jpmondet/devnet_training/maths_4_dev/some_theorems.md

 Every nonempty set of nonnegative integers has a smallest element.

+## The Induction Principle

+### Ordinary Induction

+Let P be a predicate on nonnegative integers.
+If

+- P(0) is true
+- And P(n) IMPLIES P(n+1) for all nonnegative integers, n
+- Then P(m) is true for all nonnegative integers, m.

+### Strong Induction

+Let P be a predicate on nonnegative integers.
+If

+- P(0) is true
+- And for all nonnegative integers n, P(0), P(1), ..., P(n) TOGETHER imply  P(n+1)
+- Then P(m) is true for all nonnegative integers, m.

+## The Principle of Structural Induction

+Let P be a predicate on a recursively defined data type R. If

+- P(b) is true for each base case element, b in R
+- And for all two-argument constructors, c, [P(r) AND P(s)] IMPLIES P(c(r,s)) for all r, s in R, and likewise for all constructors taking other numbers of arguments,
+- Then P(r) is true for all r in R.

+## The Invariant Principle

+If a preserved invariant of a state machine is true for the start state, then it is true for all reachable states.

 ## Modus Ponens

 This rule says that a proof of P together with a proof that